Safety and security

 - fire risk prevention.

-The majority of domestic accidents occur in the kitchen and bathroom.
+Most domestic accidents occur in the kitchen and bathroom.
 Apply the following general design tips to reduce the likelihood of accidents in the kitchen:

 - Eliminate or reduce cross traffic through the work triangle.